deploymenttheory/go-api-sdk-jamfpro/README.md

 The primary identifier for constructing URLs in the client is the `InstanceName` which represents the Jamf Pro instance.
 For example, for the URL `mycompany.jamfcloud.com`, the instance name would be `mycompany`.

 #### **Base Domain:**
 If OverrideBaseDomain is provided during http client initialization, this will override jamfcloud.com and will be used as the base domain for URL construction.
-Otherwise, the default domain defined in the http_client package (jamfcloud.com) will be used.

 URL Construction in the Client
 URLs are constructed using the InstanceName and, optionally, the OverrideBaseDomain.
 If the OverrideBaseDomain is not specified, the default domain (jamfcloud.com) is used.
 The SDK automatically appends this domain to the InstanceName for API calls.